bryandesser/Quant4D/docs/source/graphical_user_interface.rst

     :height: 261
     :align: center

-The main window of the GUI has several different
+The main window of the GUI has several different pages with mode-specific controls.
+The pages are as follows:

+ * **Import Preview**: for previewing individual diffraction frames before importing the entire dataset.
+ * **Alignment**: fit and calibrate transmitted beam centering and radius, including automatic alignment procedure.
+ * **Annular/Round**: control simple annulus mask for BF/DF imaging.
+ * **Segmented (DPC)**: generate a segmented annular/round detector and compute DPC-related images.
+ * **Center of Mass**: compute CoM-related images from an annular/round detector mask.
+ * **Virtual Aperture**: control a round virtual aperture with rotational and/or mirror symmetry operations.
+ * **Custom Detectors**: generate any number of additional detector masks or import your own from file.

 Settings Window
 ***************